-This document provides the Committee with the draft report to be presented to the General Conference.
-The report contains information concerning the main activities and decisions taken by the World Heritage Committee since the 17th session of the General Assembly of States Parties to the World Heritage Convention held on 23-28 October 2009.
-Information relating to the 35th session of the World Heritage Committee will be included after the closure of this session.
+Purpose: This document presents the report concerning the main activities and decisions taken by the World Heritage Committee since the 17th session of the General Assembly of States Parties to the World Heritage Convention held on 23-28 October 2009.
+Information related to the 35th session of the World Heritage Committee (19-29 June 2011, UNESCO Headquarters, Paris) is included.